mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 >This is the **main** configuration file.

 Navigate to the _ase-ilb-blueprint/_ folder file on your local machine and update the default parameters the _azuredeploy.parameters.json_.
 This file holds all configuration and sizing parameters for all services deployed in this Blueprint.
-Please follow the instructions carefully as any typo's can result in a failed deployment.Notes for configuration values can be found in this file and on [Azure Quickstart Templates in Github](https://github.com/Azure/azure-quickstart-templates)
+Please follow the instructions carefully as any typo's can result in a failed deployment.
+Notes for configuration values can be found in this file and also searched in relevant [Azure Quickstart Templates in Github](https://github.com/Azure/azure-quickstart-templates)

 ### 4.6 Configure _azuredeploy.ps1_ PowerShell File